sigrhopitt/sigrhopitt.github.io/README.md

 # Sigma Beta Rho - University of Pittsburgh
-The website for the University of Pittsburgh Associate Chapter of Sigmaa Beta Rho Fraternity Inc. http://pitt.sigrho.org/
+The website for the University of Pittsburgh Associate Chapter of Sigma Beta Rho Fraternity Inc. http://pitt.sigrho.org/

 # Contact Information